VishruthSai123/SendrightX/AUTO_CORRECT_TEST.md

 3. **Expected**: You should see "updite" (your saved misspelled word) in suggestions
 4. Type "upda"
 5. **Expected**: You should see both "update" (dictionary) and "updite" (user word) in suggestions
+6. **Glide Typing**: Glide "updite" - should work perfectly
+7. **Auto-commit**: May auto-commit to "updite" if it's the best match

-### 3. Test with Auto-Correct ENABLED:
+### 3. Test with Auto-Correct ENABLED (improved behavior):
 1. Go to Settings → Typing → Auto-correct → Turn ON auto-correct toggle
 2. Type "updi"
-3. **Expected**: You should NOT see "updite" (filtered out), only proper dictionary words
+3. **Expected**: You should see "updite" in suggestions (NOT filtered out anymore!)
 4. Type "upda"
-5. **Expected**: You should see "update" (dictionary word) but NOT "updite" (filtered out)
+5. **Expected**: You should see both "update" and "updite" in suggestions
+6. **Glide Typing**: Glide "updite" - should work perfectly ✨
+7. **Manual Selection**: Tap "updite" - should work perfectly ✨
-6. Type "updi" and press space
-7. **Expected**: It should auto-correct to "update" (not "updite")
+8. **Auto-commit**: Type "updi" and press space - should auto-correct to "update" (NOT "updite")

-### 4. Verify Toggle Functionality:
+### 4. Verify Selective Filtering:
-1. Toggle auto-correct ON/OFF from quick settings or main settings
-2. **Expected**: Suggestions should immediately change based on toggle state
+1. With auto-correct ON:
-3. With toggle OFF: User words appear in suggestions
+   - ✅ User words appear in suggestions
-4. With toggle ON: User words are filtered out, only dictionary words appear
+   - ✅ User words work with glide typing
+   - ✅ User words can be manually selected
+   - ❌ User words are NOT auto-committed (preventing bad corrections)
+2. With auto-correct OFF:
+   - ✅ Everything works as before

-## Key Benefits
+## Key Benefits of New Implementation

-✅ **Simple Logic**: No complex prioritization algorithms ✅ **Predictable Behavior**: Auto-correct only suggests proper dictionary words ✅ **User Control**: Toggle allows switching between filtered/unfiltered suggestions ✅ **Performance**: Efficient filtering without complex scoring calculations
+✅ **Best of Both Worlds**: User words available for suggestions/glide typing, but excluded from auto-commit
+✅ **Glide Typing Fixed**: No more broken glide typing for user-saved words
+✅ **Manual Control**: Users can always manually select their saved words
+✅ **Smart Auto-Correct**: Only auto-commits proper dictionary words, preventing saved typos from interfering
+✅ **Backward Compatible**: Auto-correct OFF behavior unchanged

 ## Technical Implementation

+- **WordSuggestionCandidate**: Added `isFromUserDictionary` property to track word source
+- **LatinLanguageProvider**: Always includes user words but marks them appropriately
+- **NlpManager**: Auto-commit logic excludes user dictionary words when auto-correct is enabled
-- `LatinLanguageProvider.kt`: Added preference checking to conditionally exclude user dictionary words
+- **All Providers**: Updated to properly mark user vs dictionary words
-- `NlpManager.kt`: Simplified auto-commit logic that works with filtered suggestions
-- Auto-correct toggle integrates seamlessly with the filtering system

-This approach ensures that when users enable auto-correct, they only get suggestions from proper dictionaries, preventing accidentally saved misspellings from interfering with corrections.
+This approach ensures users get the full functionality of their saved words while preventing accidentally saved misspellings from interfering with auto-corrections! 🚀